 To load a bulk bag discharger with a forklift as safely as possible requires two workers.
 One drives the forklift and hoists the bag.
 The other climbs up on the unloader and secures the bag to the suspension frame.

-Visualizing that process, one operator has their vision restricted by the pallet on the forks and advances into the frame where their colleague is standing.
+Visualizing that process for your bulk bag lifting equipment, one operator has their vision restricted by the pallet on the forks and advances into the frame where their colleague is standing.
 That colleague isn't working from a stable mezzanine but has climbed to reach the connection point and is working over an open area while making the connection.